 - Cut a piece of string and tape it to each leaf.

 - Put your stones/marbles in your vase and stick the tree branches/twigs in the middle.

 - Tie the strings with the leaves onto the tree and behold your gratitude tree!

 - Continue to add to your gratitude tree throughout the next few days, weeks, months, or even for the entire year!

 Mindful Eating Activities For Teens

 Mindful eating is a powerful practice that can transform our physical health.
-Not only is mindful eating good for you but it is also so easy to introduce!
-These are the best mindful eating activities for teens that every teen should to try!
+Not only is mindful eating well for you but it is also so easy to introduce!
+These are the best mindful eating activities for teens that every teen should try!